 Specific questions addressed included:

-For more information, the draft programme, etc. visit the event page.
+For more information, the programme, presentations, etc. visit the event page.